-Council prioritised four zones for leak detection and repair, with three zones in Waikanae and the Paekākāriki network.
-The investigations covered 74.2km, 17.6% of the 421.3km of water networks, excluding the Hautere Scheme.
+The Council prioritised four zones for leak detection and repair, with two zones in Waikanae and three zones in Otaki.
+The investigations covered 84.9km, 20.1% of the 422.3km of water networks, excluding the Hautere Scheme.

 The key highlights included: